Leaders in advanced physics research!

 In all situations, the fuels used are in great abundance.
 Their fusion provides high energy yields without releasing neutrons.
 That overcomes a huge hurdle associated with all conventional fusion reactors.

 Other features include that the design is flexible and scaleable.
-Reactors capable of generating 1 MW should be able to housed in a shipping container.
+Reactors capable of generating up to 5 MW should be able to housed in a shipping container.
 The reactors would operate at below their maximum rated capability.
 Their response time depends upon the thermal inertia of the reactors.
 Changes to their fuel input is as fast as adjusting a dial.

 It goes without saying that these fusion reactors have no radioactivity associated with them.
 Should they overheat, be sabotaged or experience other problems, they will just stop working.